machines-in-motion/mpi_cmake_modules/doc/dynamic_graph.md

         a_cpp_library_wrap # python wrapper target name
     )

-This little peace of code creates a library called `a_cpp_library` and build the corresponding python dynamic-graph module and install it in `lib/pythonX.X/dist-packages/dynamic_graph_manager`.
+This little piece of code creates a library called `a_cpp_library_dg_wrapper` and build the corresponding python dynamic-graph module and install it in `lib/pythonX.X/dist-packages/${PROJECT_NAME}`.
+It install as well a python file called `a_cpp_library` containing what is necessary to load the built library from python.